Did you know?

 Unequal funding:

-A midwife earns $1,090.00 for care of a first time mother through a labour and birth.
-A doctor earns less than half of this, just $470.00.
+A midwife earns $1,117 for care of a first time mother through a labour and birth.
+A doctor earns less than half of this – just $482.
+Midwife LMCs receive a bonus of $61 if a woman in their care goes home directly following delivery, without being admitted as an inpatient.
+Doctor LMCs are paid $31 for this same event.

 Postnatal care barrier:

-Doctors are barred by law from providing routine free (taxpayer funded) postnatal care, even if that is a woman's preferred choice.
+Doctors are barred from providing routine free (taxpayer funded) postnatal care, even if that is a woman’s preferred choice.
 If a woman chooses this option she must pay for the consultation.
+The Health Ministry has never adequately explained the reason for this exclusion.

 Incentives:

-Many of the birthing centers in New Zealand offer a cash incentive/bonus scheme to midwives if they ensure that at least 50% of their clients birth there (see http://www.hdc.org.nz/files/hdc/opinions/05hdc01760midwife.pdf page 73).
+Ms Nimishia Waller, a midwifery expert witness for the Health and Disability Commissioner, has stated that many birthing centres in New Zealand offer a cash incentive to midwives if at least 50% of their clients birth there.

 Piecemeal reviews: